New Study Confirms That American Workers Are Getting Ripped Off

-America’s unemployment rate is the lowest it’s been since 1969.
+America’s unemployment rate is hovering near half-century lows.
 There are now more job openings than unemployed workers in the United States for the first time since the government began tracking that ratio.
 For America’s working class, macroeconomic conditions don’t get much better than this.

 And yet, most Americans’ wages aren’t getting any better, at all.
-Over the past 12 months, piddling wage gains – combined with modest inflation – has left the vast majority of our nation’s laborers with lower real hourly earnings than they had in May 2017.
-On Wall Street, the second-longest expansion in U.S. history has brought boom times – in the coming weeks, S&P 500 companies will dole out a record-high $124.1 billion in quarterly dividends.
+Over the past 12 months, piddling wage gains — combined with modest inflation — have left the vast majority of our nation’s laborers with lower real hourly earnings than they had in May 2017.
+On Wall Street, the second-longest expansion in U.S. history has brought boom times — in the coming weeks, S&P 500 companies will dole out a record-high $124.1 billion in quarterly dividends.
 But on Main Street, returns have been slim.

-Economists have put forward a variety of explanations of the aberrant absence of wage growth in the middle of a recovery: Automation is slowly, irrevocably reducing the market-value of most workers’ skills; a lack of innovation has slowed productivity growth to a crawl; well-paid baby-boomers are retiring, and being replaced with millenials who have enough experience to do the boomers’ jobs – but not enough to demand their salaries.
+Economists have put forward a variety of explanations for the aberrant absence of wage growth in the middle of a recovery: Automation is slowly (but irrevocably) reducing the market-value of most workers’ skills; a lack of innovation has slowed productivity growth to a crawl; well-paid baby-boomers are retiring, and being replaced with millennials who have enough experience to do the boomers’ jobs — but not enough to demand their salaries.

 There’s likely some truth to these narratives.
 But a new report from the Organization for Economic Cooperation and Development (OECD) offers a more straightforward — and political — explanation: American policymakers have chosen to design an economic system that leaves workers desperate and disempowered, for the sake of directing a higher share of economic growth to bosses and shareholders.